 You usually rely on a fresh cup of coffee in the morning to get you through the day ahead without feeling burned out.
-Some nights, however, whether you’re cramming for a final or putting finishing touches on an important presentation, you reach for even more caffeine to give you an extra boost of energy.
-While this might seem like a good idea at first, in hindsight, coffee past 3 p.m. can have a negative impact on your quality of sleep.
-And there’s a good chance you’ve already come to this realization, because you’re now struggling to doze off after your late night coffee fix — but don’t fret, we’ll tell you how to fall asleep after drinking coffee.
+Some nights, however, whether you’re cramming for a final or putting the finishing touches on an important presentation, you reach for even more caffeine to give you an extra boost of energy.
+While this might seem like a good idea at first, in hindsight, coffee past 3 p.m. can hurt your quality of sleep.
+And there’s a good chance you’ve already come to this realization because you’re now struggling to doze off after your late-night coffee fix — but don’t fret, we’ll tell you how to fall asleep after drinking coffee.

 How Caffeine Affects Our Body

 You know you feel refreshed and energized after a hot cup of joe, but why?
 How can a few ground-up beans from a plant give you such a rush of energy?
 Our bodies naturally produce adenosine, a sleep-inducing chemical that makes us feel fatigued and sleepy.
 When caffeine enters the system, it blocks the adenosine from entering our brain, which causes us to feel stimulated and awake.

 Obviously, this internal bodily process is counterproductive when we eventually want some shut-eye after a late-night cup of coffee.
 Especially when you consider the results from one study that claims the half-life of coffee is about 5.7 hours — meaning it takes about 5 ½ hours for just half of the caffeine in your system to dissipate.
 With that being said, it’s still possible to fall asleep after you consume caffeine.
 Here are a few ways to kick-start your body’s sleep mode.